Pregnancy and Postnatal Supplements: An Evidence Based Guide

 For leg cramps, the evidence is similarly underwhelming.
 A meta-analysis of 4 randomised controlled trials (332 women) found no significant reduction in cramp frequency with magnesium supplementation compared to placebo.

 That said, magnesium plays a genuine role in sleep quality, muscle relaxation and over 300 enzymatic reactions in the body.
 If you are experiencing poor sleep or muscle tension during pregnancy, magnesium supplementation at standard doses is safe and may help, even if the clinical trial evidence for pregnancy-specific outcomes is limited.
-Our magnesium citrate and triple magnesium complex provide highly bioavailable forms.
 Discuss dosing with your midwife, as requirements can vary.

 However, this evidence is rated as low quality due to risk of bias and inconsistency across trials.
-And it is worth noting a negative finding too: the SPRING trial tested probiotics in 411 overweight and obese pregnant women for gestational diabetes prevention and found no benefit whatsoever.
+The SPRING trial tested probiotics in 411 overweight and obese pregnant women for gestational diabetes prevention and found no benefit whatsoever.
 The probiotic group actually had a slightly higher rate of gestational diabetes (18.4% vs 12.3%), though this was not statistically significant.

 The practical position is that probiotics during late pregnancy may reduce your baby's eczema risk, particularly if there is a family history of allergic conditions.
-But they should not be relied upon for gestational diabetes prevention or other pregnancy outcomes.
-Our probiotic range includes options suitable for general use, but check with your midwife about specific strains and timing during pregnancy.
+They should not, however, be relied upon for gestational diabetes prevention or other pregnancy outcomes.
+Check with your midwife about specific strains and timing during pregnancy.

 B12 deficiency during pregnancy is a specific concern for women following vegetarian or vegan diets, as the vitamin is found almost exclusively in animal products.
 The MATCOBIND trial enrolled 708 vegetarian women in New Delhi and Kathmandu and compared 250mcg of methylcobalamin daily to 50mcg from the first trimester through six months postpartum.

 If you follow a plant-based diet, B12 supplementation during pregnancy and breastfeeding is not optional.
-Our methylcobalamin B12 provides 1,000mcg of the bioactive form.
 Even women who eat some animal products should consider their B12 status, as marginal deficiency is more common than many people realise.
-A B complex supplement covers all eight B vitamins and may be a practical option for broader support.

 The postnatal period brings its own nutritional demands, particularly if you are breastfeeding.
 Here is what the research shows for the most commonly recommended postnatal supplements.